o3de/o3de.org/content/docs/user-guide/programming/gems/creating.md

 For more information on how to use the `o3de` tool, refer to [Project Configuration CLI Reference](/docs/user-guide/project-config/cli-reference/).

-## Gem Assets
+## Assets

 Each Gem has an `Assets` directory that can contain models, textures, scripts, animations, and more.
 Asset files are accessed the same way as they are in a game project.
 O3DE uses this root directory to find the asset file path.
 For example, when O3DE looks for the `textures/rain/rainfall_ddn.tif` file, it looks in the `<GemName>/Assets/textures/rain/` directory.

-## Gem Code (Optional)
+## Code (Optional)

 Gem code can be contained in any directory that is picked up by the `CMakeLists.txt` file of the Gem, although, by convention, Gems with only one source module use `Code` for the directory name.

+A Gem that contains code is known as a *Code Gem*.
+For more information on developing Code Gems, refer to [Programmer's Guide to Gem Development](/docs/user-guide/programming/gems/).

 ## Manifest file